The Heart Glyph’s Digital Touch

 How the heart shows up in different fonts

 Hearts show up in various fonts—some incorporated into letters, some creating letters from heart shapes, or as alternate characters in a regular font set.
-Check out the Heart Sweet Heart font by Typodermic Fonts Inc. where the actual strokes of the letterforms are built with hearts or Hearts by kapitza that showcases a variety of hearts and heart patterns.
+Check out the Heart Sweet Heart font or the Paper Hearts font where the actual strokes of the letterforms are built with hearts.
 The Wedding Heart Monogram font by Happy Letters incorporates hearts into letters to use as a monogram on an invitation, product, or greeting card.
-I even slipped a heart ligature into my upcoming font release, Mr. Gabe, because I know it will be well loved.
+I even slipped a heart ligature into my font, Mr. Gabe, because I know it will be well loved.

 In a world where a majority of our communication is shared digitally, we crave emoticons and symbols to help us express ourselves.
 In 2020, the red heart was ranked #2 most popular in emoji use.
 (Emojipedia) And as we become more and more dependent on digital use, I can’t imagine the heart will lose popularity but perhaps we will seek new shapes to reflect the same sentiment.
 Which one is next?